AdobeDocs/pdfservices-api-documentation/src/pages/overview/document-generation-api/dynamictableconstructs.md

 Discard a row or set of rows in a table from the final generated document.

 ### Discard row if condition evaluates to true
-Row in the table can be discarded only when the condition in the discard-row-if(expr(**condition**),**context**) evaluates to true in the provided context.
-Add this construct along with the template tag to activate discard row if feature for the corresponding rows in the table.
+A row in the table can be discarded only when the condition in the discard-row-if(expr(**condition**),**context**) evaluates to true in the provided context.
+Add this construct along with the template tag to discard the row based on the provided condition.

 For Example: {{TABLE_CONTEXT.PROPERTY:**discard-row-if(expr(PROPERTY = "TEST_VALUE"),TABLE_CONTEXT)**}}